mvolz/programming-23/data/index.md

 ## Timetable

 The course will be open until the end of the year 2023.
-However, if you're taking one of the exams at 2024, you can keep on collecting points until the exam day morning.
+However, if you're taking one of the exams in 2024, you can keep on collecting points until the exam day morning.

 ## Lectures